 Likewise, an opponent accused of blasphemy could languish in jail for years or even killed in police custody.

 Rather than consider ways to empower women, there is aversion (نفرت nafrat, from Arabic نَفْرَة) and too much of jazba is expended on how women must be prevented from attracting men.
 In general, there is continuity between attitudes towards women in Afghanistan and Pakistan, and if there is difference, it is of degree and not basic values.

 Thus schooling for girls beyond Class 6 still has not resumed in Afghanistan nearly one year after the capture of power by the Taliban.
 Absent schooling for girls, the next generations of Afghans will be unable to compete with their peers, and put their country into a vicious cycle of backwardness and victimhood.

-The same disregard for empowering women — and factors of forced marriage and honor violence — is a big factor in Pakistan’s poor economic performance.
+The same disregard for empowering and respecting women — and factors of forced marriage and honor violence — is a big factor in Pakistan’s poor economic performance.

 Children learn most from mothers